Founder focus: Beth Noy of Plastic Freedom

 What’s your plan B?

 Say the world was perfect tomorrow and the demand for plastic-free swaps was to be no more, I would love to be a mentor to those starting a business, specifically eco businesses or female business owners who aren’t sure where to begin.
-It’s a huge passion of mine and something I’m asked on a regular basis.
+It’s a huge passion of mine and something I’m asked about on a regular basis.
 I also get so excited about social media for business and would look at doing something down that road.

 What piece of industry advice do you often hear that you disagree with and why?